georgemao/cognitoDevAuthIds/README.md

 ![alt text](https://docs.aws.amazon.com/cognito/latest/developerguide/images/amazon-cognito-dev-auth-enhanced-flow.png "Flow")

 1. Your users will authenticate against your existing user directory.
 Your application will handle this.
-2. When the user successfully authenticates, your application will invoke the Cognito API: **getCredentialsForIdentity** This API will vend an OIDC (JWT format) token that you can exchange for temporary AWS credentials
+2. When the user successfully authenticates, your application will invoke the [Cognito API](https://docs.aws.amazon.com/cognitoidentity/latest/APIReference/API_GetOpenIdTokenForDeveloperIdentity.html): **getOpenIdTokenForDeveloperIdentity**
+This API will vend an OIDC (JWT format) token that you can exchange for temporary AWS credentials

 You will need to pass it parameters in this format: